nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 - [`keepalive_timeout`](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout)
 - [`keepalive_disable`](https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_disable)

 These features are grouped because they all deal with client traffic.
-An Inherited Policy fits this group best because there is a use case where the ClusterOperator sets a sane default for client max body size or client keepalives that has to be overridden by an Application Developer because of the unique attributes of the Service they own.
+An Inherited Policy fits this group best because there is a use case where the Cluster Operator sets a sane default for client max body size or client keepalives that has to be overridden by an Application Developer because of the unique attributes of the Service they own.

 #### Future Work